marigold-dev/kernel-gallery-mirror/README.md

 [[_TOC_]]

-The kernel gallery is a direcory of examples to help you get started writing your own WASM kernels for [Tezos Smart Rollups](http://tezos.gitlab.io/alpha/smart_rollups.html).
+The kernel gallery is a directory of examples to help you get started writing your own WASM kernels for [Tezos Smart Rollups](http://tezos.gitlab.io/alpha/smart_rollups.html).

+We recommend reading the docs on [developing your wasm kernel](http://tezos.gitlab.io/alpha/smart_rollups.html#developing-wasm-kernels) first.
-This repository is intended as companion to the docs on [developing your wasm kernel](http://tezos.gitlab.io/alpha/smart_rollups.html#developing-wasm-kernels).
+This repository is intended as companion to the docs above.
 Additionally, it showcases simple end-to-end rollup applications, demonstrating how you can use rollups in your DApps.

 We recommend going through examples in order:

 - **00_debug_kernel**: shows how to debug messages and read from the shared inbox.
 - **01_storage_kernel**: shows how to read and write to the kernel's persistent storage.
 - **02_reboot_kernel**: shows how to mark a kernel reboot and discusses kernel control flow.
-- **03_inbox_kernel**: shows how to read from the shared inbox.
+- **03_inbox_kernel**: shows in more detail how to read from the shared inbox.
 - **04_filtering_kernel**: shows how to filter messages coming from the shared inbox.
 - **05_outbox_kernel**: shows how to write messages to the outbox to communicate back to the L1.
 - **06_counter_kernel**: a larger example combining the above elements into a simple counter application.
 - **09_tzwitter_app**: A full fledged rollup DApp for social media, combining an L1 smart contract, rollup kernel, React+Typescript frontend, and deployment script.

 Each kernel directory includes a README.md that demonstrates how to test the kernel with the `octez-smart-rollup-wasm-debugger` against a set of inputs and commands.
-The expected outputs are included in the README and checked in CI with [MDX](https://github.com/realworldocaml/mdx).
+The expected outputs are included in the README.

 ## Setup